slz2003/RFCScope-/Errata_filtering/Result_manual/9755-6/packetizer_raw_output.md

 Replace 'message/rfc' with 'message/rfc822' throughout RFC 9755, particularly in Section 6, to ensure consistency with MIME standards and related RFCs.

-**Severity:** Medium
-  *Basis:* The misnaming introduces ambiguity that can lead to misinterpretation and potential incompatibilities in implementations.

-**Confidence:** High

-**Experts mentioning this issue:**

-- StructuralExpert: Issue-1
-- CrossRFCExpert: Issue-1
-- TerminologyExpert: Issue-1

 ---